jonas7654/NeuralNetwork_from_scratch/README.md

 - This repository hosts a multilayer perceptron (MLP) implementation in C++.
 - I created this project for my own educational purposes only.
 - Matrix Based uses openBLAS to optimize Matrix operations to speed up computation.
+- Backpropagation is done by creating a Computational Graph either based on Value Instances or Matrix Instances.
+- An MNIST example can be found in the Matrix Based folder.
+The mnist data must be downloaded seperately (.csv).

 # Value Based and Matrix Based computational Graph
 ## Value Based